front-end-intermediate/session-2/readme.md

 SASS Features:

+* transpiling and concatenation of multiple css files into a single download via import
-* error checking 📌 watch for errors and messages in the terminal if it looks like the CSS is not being processed
+* error checking (📌 watch for errors and messages in the terminal if it looks like the CSS is not displaying)
 * variables
-* imports
-* nesting
-* better structure and more...
+* nesting and simpler media queries

-SASS processing can be accomplished using a [variety of desktop apps](https://graygrids.com/best-tools-resources-compile-manage-sass-less-stylus-css-preprocessors/)
+SASS processing can be accomplished using a [variety of desktop apps](https://graygrids.com/best-tools-resources-compile-manage-sass-less-stylus-css-preprocessors/), using node, or in your editor.

 ### Method One - Node Sass

 [Node-sass](https://www.npmjs.com/package/node-sass) and its [github repo](https://github.com/sass/node-sass)

 Use the existing package.json.

 In the terminal (you will need to temporarily stop with Control + c):